14 February 2020

 Similarly, with math.
 Mathematicians can be hired to model for you if you understand what it is that you are trying to achieve.

-Wars have been won by hiring mathematicians to better understand the underlying principles of physical events, to model strategies, with the aim of optimising the outcomes.
+Wars have been won by hiring mathematicians to better understand the underlying principles of physical events, to model strategies, with the aim of optimizing the outcomes.

-Alan Turing used math to unlock the Enigma code that allowed the British to change the outcome of World War II.
+Math unlocked the Enigma code helping the British to change the outcome of World War II.

 SEVEN: Math mirrors the way that the human mind works